-Daley's previous books include Enjoy The Experience: Homemade Records 1958–1992 (Sinecure Books, 2013), which was featured in BBC, Vice, Book Forum, and was called the greatest music book of the year by Los Angeles Magazine.
+Daley also co-authored and edited Enjoy The Experience: Homemade Records 1958–1992 (Sinecure Books, 2013), which was featured in BBC, Vice, Book Forum, and was called the greatest music book of the year by Los Angeles Magazine.
 Photographer and filmmaker Larry Clark called Enjoy The Experience “the greatest coffee table book ever made.”
 Daley’s first work was That's Life: The O.L.
 Jaggers Story (Boo-Hooray, 2011), a short-form biography about the legal struggles of a cult L.A. preacher once famed for his UFO-themed sermons.
 Johan Kugelberg said That’s Life “reads like a bizarro Great Gatsby.”
 Daley’s essays have appeared in publications by Pleasure Editions, Boo-Hooray, and Anthology Editions.

 As an editor, Daley has contributed to books such as Flying Saucers Are Real!
 (Anthology Editions, 2016), The Situationist Times facsimile edition (Boo-Hooray, 2012), and Houston Rap Tapes (Sinecure Books, 2013).
 Daley has curated exhibitions on William S. Burroughs, Ed Wood, private press vinyl, science-fiction zines, and Civil War photography in New York City, Paris, London, and Montreal.

-Previously, Daley ran the international policy brief Parallax News, which sought to disrupt digital filter bubbles leading up to the 2016 U.S. presidential election.
+Daley co-founded and edited the international policy brief Parallax News, which sought to disrupt digital filter bubbles leading up to the 2016 U.S. presidential election.
 Media Bias Fact Check defined Parallax News as one of the “least biased” news sources in the world.
-From 2009 to 2014, he worked at Boo-Hooray as an archivist and ops manager, focusing on political movements and counterculture.
-During this time, Daley facilitated the sale of cultural collections to institutions such as Yale's Beinecke Rare Book & Manuscript Library, Cornell's Rare & Manuscript Collections, Columbia’s Rare Book & Manuscript Library, University of Miami’s Special Collections, and Georgetown's Lauinger Library.
+From 2009 to 2014, Daley worked at Boo-Hooray as an archivist and ops manager, focusing on political movements and counterculture.
+During this time, he facilitated the sale of cultural collections to institutions such as Yale's Beinecke Rare Book & Manuscript Library, Cornell's Rare & Manuscript Collections, Columbia’s Rare Book & Manuscript Library, University of Miami’s Special Collections, and Georgetown's Lauinger Library.